yangggmingyuan/Movie-Correlation-Visualization-/README.md

 # Movie-Correlation-Visualization-
-I analyzed the correlation between some fields
+I analyzed and visualized the correlation between some fields.